Skip to content

 Digital currencies like BTC are held in crypto wallets.
 But the ‘holding’ is different from how a physical wallet holds your banknotes and coins.

-Your crypto wallet doesn’t actually store your bitcoins.
+Your crypto wallet doesn’t actually store your Bitcoin.
 The assets permanently live on the Bitcoin blockchain as bits of data.
 What your wallet does is show you the coins (bits of data) that belong to you.

-It turns out that while your Bitcoin wallet doesn’t hold your coins, it stores two very important pieces of data; your public and private keys.
+While your Bitcoin wallet doesn’t hold your coins, it stores two very important pieces of data; your public and private keys.
 Your public key is your wallet’s public address on the blockchain.
 That matters because each asset on the blockchain is associated with a particular public address.

-This is how your wallet knows which coins belong to you.
+That’s how your wallet knows which coins belong to you.
 When you check your BTC balance, the wallet program looks for all bitcoins associated with your address, sums them up, and shows you the balance.

 Private keys, on the other hand, act as proof of ownership of a crypto wallet.
 Think of them as the wallet’s digital signature.
 They prove who the owner is and are consequently used to sign off on transactions.